skip to content

 [00:27:56.05] - Rion Gull Regular browser.
 And what specifically wasn't working for you?

-[00:28:00.27] - Mikhail No DPP methods was working.
-I actually think even no queries was working.
-Yeah, yeah, queries were working.
-Or maybe only particular queries.
-So this error which I was showing
+[00:28:00.27] - Mikhail No DPP methods were working.
+I actually think not even queries were working, or maybe only particular queries.
+So this error which I was showing...

-[00:28:18.15] - Mikhail Where it was.
-Yeah.
-So it fails to set metadata and metadata appears in every DAPY query.
+[00:28:18.15] - Mikhail Where it was, yeah.
+So it fails to set metadata, and metadata appears in every DAPI query.
 So I suppose it breaks on everything.
-So it breaks when you try to use platform features.
-It does work for the core, I believe, but I'm not sure.
-So.
-Yeah, when you minify it and stops working.
+It breaks when you try to use platform features.
+It does work for core, I believe, but I'm not sure.
+So yeah, when you minify it, it stops working.

 [00:28:47.05] - Rion Gull Okay.